 The John Cunningham virus, known more commonly as the JC virus, is a very common virus in the United States.
-It’s estimated that more than three-quarters of Americans have it.
-The average person carrying the JC virus will never know and is unlikely to suffer any side effects as a result of its being n his or her body.
+According to the World Journal of Neurosciences, between 70 and 90 percent of people in the world have the virus.
+The average person carrying the JC virus will never know and is unlikely to experience any side effects.

 Talk with your doctor about your risk for developing PML and how the medications you’re taking affect that risk.
-He or she may want to conduct an ELISA test out of an abundance of caution—especially if your doctor plans to prescribe the medicine Tysabri to you.
+They may want to conduct an ELISA test out of an abundance of caution, especially if they plan to prescribe natalizumab (Tysabri) or dimethyl fumarate.